How to Avoid the Penalty and Afford Insurance

 If paying for insurance is a struggle for you, you may be able to get help from the government.
 This money is called a subsidy.
 To get it:

-- You must enroll in a plan through your state's Marketplace.
+- You must enroll in a private insurance plan through your state's Marketplace.

 - The amount you make each year must meet certain rules.
 The good news is that some financial support may be available even if you are in a middle-income range.

-For instance, you'll likely be able to get money if you make up to about $46,000 a year for one person or about $94,000 for a family of four.
-These income amounts are based on 2013 poverty guidelines and will change every year.
+For instance, you'll likely be able to get money if you make up to about $47,000 a year for one person or about $97,000 for a family of four.
+These income amounts are based on the federal poverty guidelines and will change every year.

 How much financial help you get depends on how much money you make a year.
 The less you make, the more help you get.